Linnnnberg/investByYourself/README.md

 6. **2024 Key Performance Summary**: Comprehensive overview of critical financial ratios

 #### Economic Data Charts:
-1. **CPI Trend Analysis**: Consumer Price Index tracking with trend line
+1. **CPI Trend Analysis**: Consumer Price Index tracking with trend line (5-year view)
 2. **Month-over-Month Changes**: Inflation rate volatility analysis
-3. **Rolling Averages**: Smoothed trend analysis for better pattern recognition
+3. **Rolling Averages**: 6-month smoothed trend analysis for better pattern recognition
-4. **Year-over-Year Comparison**: Long-term inflation perspective
+4. **Year-over-Year Comparison**: Long-term inflation perspective with 5-year context

 **The charts contain all the detailed financial and economic data that was previously shown in tables, presented in a much more visual and insightful way.
 They clearly illustrate both company performance and broader economic trends.**